hmans/hmans_me/site/opensource.html.md

 ### Active Projects

 **[Flutterby](https://github.com/hmans/flutterby) is a web development framework** that aims to simplify the development of small to medium-sized web sites and applications.
-It can be used as a static site generator, but also as a framework for server-served applications, offering a smooth migration path from one to the other.
+It can be used as a static site generator, but also as a framework for dynamic server-side applications, offering a smooth migration path from one to the other.

 **[Slodown](https://github.com/hmans/slodown) is a comprehensive user input rendering pipeline** packaged as a RubyGem.
 It wraps around some powerful rendering and sanitization libraries and adds some sane defaults.
 I use it in all my projects that render user-provided Markdown or HTML, and so should you. :-)